NemisIGuess/memory-card-game/README.md

-# Final Fantasy 7 Memory Card Game
+# Kaldheim Memory Card Game

-A memory game with a Final Fantasy 7 theme.
+A memory game with a Kaldheim theme, from Magic the Gathering.

 ## How it works

-Three cards will appear on the screen.
+20 cards will appear on screen face down.
-You have to choose one you haven't chosen previously, for each different card you successfully choose your score will go up.
+There are 10 different cards among them, two copies of each.
+Try to pair them by revealing them one by one.

 Try to get the maximum score!

-Mobile friendly.